 Norway is home to many knowledge environments as well as regional and national industrial clusters.
 These are hotbeds of innovation which can help to shape the aquaculture industry of tomorrow, among other things through research on cultivating new marine bioresources, such as seaweed and microalgae.

 Close collaboration between Norwegian trade and industry, organisations, the public administration and the research community creates fertile ground for innovation and value creation.
-The report “Value created from productive oceans in 2050” commissioned by the Royal Norwegian Society of Sciences and Letters and Norwegian Academy of Technological Sciences estimates that value creation in the marine sector – including traditional and emerging industries – will increase sixfold to NOK 550 billion in 2050.
+The report “Value created from productive oceans in 2050” commissioned by the Royal Norwegian Society of Sciences and Letters and the Norwegian Academy of Technological Sciences estimates that value creation in the marine sector – including traditional and emerging industries – will increase sixfold to around USD 63 billion in 2050.

 Petroleum, energy and the ocean floor